 Saving Savannah: The City and the Civil War, Click the link below to learn more about this book from MacArthur fellow and Bancroft Prize–winning historian Jacqueline Jones

-Fearing that relations between the United States and Great Britain were still worsening after the end of the American Revolution, President Jefferson requested that more fortification be installed along the east coast in preparation of any naval attacks by the British.
+Fearing that relations between the United States and Great Britain were still worsening after the end of the American Revolution, President Thomas Jefferson requested that more fortification be installed along the east coast in preparation of any naval attacks by the British.
 Construction on the fort began in 1808 and concluded just before the beginning of the War of 1812.
 Soldiers stood guard ready to protect Savannah from British invaders, but never got to see combat during the conflict period though threats did loom of a nearing fleet off the coast.
-After the war had passed, periods of construction saw the addition to and expansion of the fort during the 1840s-50s.
+After the war had passed, periods of construction saw the expansion of the fort during the 1840s-50s.
 This military fort was used during the American Civil War as well.

-The fort itself saw very limited use in the years following the Civil War, with the last inhabitats being members of the African-American 55th Massachusetts.
-The War Department de-comissioned the fort for military use in 1905 and left it abandoned until the City of Savannah took it upon themselves to keep it alive.
+The fort itself saw very limited use in the years following the Civil War with the last inhabitants being members of the African-American 55th Massachusetts forces.
+The War Department decomissioned the fort for military use in 1905 and left it abandoned until the City of Savannah took it upon themselves to keep it alive.
 They opened the fort as a public park to citizens in 1924.
 The fort was remodeled and restored to life in the 70s which helped it towards becoming a National Historical Landmark in 2000.
 Today, the CHS does its best to provide an imersive historical experience to the many visitors that come to the fort.
 President Jefferson had named the fort after former soldier, Governor, and Senator James Jackson when he created the military base and it was given the nickname "Old Fort Jackson."